dccooper/fedmobile/01-Conceive/02_Customer_discovery.md

 There are many ways that you can do this ranging from formal focus groups down to cornering whomever you can with a clipboard in hand.
 The important thing is to get unbiased feedback directly from your potential users.
 This data is what should you use to drive your product decisions and backup those decisions to your bosses.

 **Questions to ask yourself about your idea**
-- Is it clearly related to my line of work?
+- Is it clearly related to my office/organization/agency's line of work?
-- Does it have a valid evidence base?
+- For scientific products, does it have a valid evidence base?
 - Why is it best suited to a mobile platform?
   - Would it work equally as well on the web?
   - Is it meant to be used on the go or will people mostly use it from their office?